 Confirm that your routine immunizations are up-to-date when you have your physical exam.
 A Hepatitis A vaccination is also recommended for all travelers going abroad.
 You can make an appointment at the Health Center for this vaccination.

 If you are traveling anywhere outside of Western Europe, you will most likely need additional vaccinations.
 The Centers for Disease Control, your program provider, and the Health Center can help you figure out which immunizations you need.
-Diann Lynch, the travel nurse at the Health Center, can also tell you how much your immunizations will cost.
+The travel nurse at the Health Center, can also tell you how much your immunizations will cost.

 As soon as you apply to a program that will require immunizations, contact Diann Lynch at the Health Center (315-859-4111) to schedule an appointment.
 Most immunizations must be completed at least a month prior to travel, and some require several shots over a one-month period.
 Be sure to make an appointment early enough to complete all your immunizations in a timely fashion!
 This is also the time to ask about any special medications required for your destination, such as anti-malarial drugs.

 Routine Medical Examinations

 Plan ahead and complete any medical checkups that would be scheduled while you are away.
 This includes dental, vision and gynecological examinations.
 Be sure to obtain a copy of any important records (blood type, continuing prescriptions, vision prescriptions, x-rays) you might need for medical care abroad, and carry them with you.
 Also carry contact information such as phone and fax numbers for your health-care providers at home.

 Talk to your medical care or mental health care provider

 Let your doctor or counselor know that you are studying abroad so that they can prescribe a full supply of the medication you need for the entire time that you are away.
 Once the prescription has been written your insurance will need to authorize the prescription amount.
 This includes any regular prescriptions you use and also special travel medications, such as antimalarial drugs.

 Check the State Department's country guide